How is Mockingbird funded?

 But more important than all that, we believe the Gospel is the word of life.
 It has certainly been such for us.
 And in a world obsessed with achievement and distraction, the message of God’s Grace needs a better airing.
 Suffering people need to hear about their savior!
 We need to hear about our savior.
 If you feel that you have heard the Gospel from Mockingbird, or found yourself inspired in some way, we hope you will give to keep it going.
 We cannot do this without you!

-No and, increasingly, no. The blog is certainly a big part of what we do, but it is far from all.
-There is a lot that goes on behind the scenes, and we’re not just saying that.
-Running an organization takes time and financial resources, as do editing publications and hosting conferences, cultivating and encouraging our volunteers, etc. And the organizational structure not only protects what we’re doing, it lends our work credibility, continuity and heft (“brand” is too crass a word, but you know what we mean).
-Yet even in addition to those bricks-and-mortar products and events – our conferences, recordings, publications and teaching programs – Mockingbird also functions as a network, a safe haven for those who are committed to the gospel of Grace in all its fullness.
+Not remotely.
+Our web presence is certainly a big part of what we do, but it is far from all.
+There is a lot that goes on behind the scenes.
+Running an organization takes time and financial resources, as do editing publications and magazines, hosting conferences, recording podcasts, cultivating and encouraging our volunteers, etc. And the organizational structure not only protects what we’re doing, it lends our work credibility, continuity and heft.
+Yet even in addition to those bricks-and-mortar offerings and events – our conferences, recordings, publications and teaching programs – Mockingbird also functions as a network, a safe haven for those who are committed to the gospel of Grace in all its fullness.

-Yet, even if Mockingbird were ‘merely’ a blog, blogs are increasingly one of the top ways people get their information, feed their minds, and… their hearts.
+Yet, even if Mockingbird were ‘merely’ an online endeavor, the Internet has become the primary way people get their information, feed their minds, and… their hearts.
 We can either bemoan that fact, or embrace it.
 Publishing and communication are changing in front of our eyes, and we would rather not be ‘left behind,’ pun intended.

 Why doesn’t Mockingbird defray its operating costs by accepting advertising?